-A quick word of warning: when you import a PDF into Word, it basically comes in as an image file, and not text.
+A quick word of warning: when you import a PDF into Microsoft Word, it basically comes in as an image file, and not text.
 If you want to be able to select or modify text, you’ll need to copy and paste it from the PDF file.
-If, however, you just want to embed a PDF in your Word document, hit Insert > Object, then select From File… and choose your PDF.
+If, however, you just want to embed a PDF in your Microsoft Word document, hit Insert > Object, then select From File… and choose your PDF.

 You’ll end up with the PDF embedded like this:

-It’s not great for text-based PDFs, but if there are images in the file, it’s easier than copying and pasting or finding a way to turn the PDF into an image file to insert it into your Word document.
+It’s not great for text-based PDFs, but if there are images in the file, it’s easier than copying and pasting or finding a way to turn the PDF into an image file to insert it into your Microsoft Word document.

 Automatically Importing Text from Other Word Documents

-If you need to type the same thing on a regular basis, you might be able to save time by putting it in a Word document and simply referencing it from another document.
+If you need to type the same thing on a regular basis, you might be able to save time by putting it in a Microsoft Word document and simply referencing it from another document.